Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Supplementary Methods

 It is known \cite{WORMALD1981168,McKay2004} that in the limit $N\to\infty$, the probability of a graph having $t$ cycles of length $l$, where connectivity $d$ is odd, is asymptotic to

 Summing over all $t$, we find that the average number of cycles of size $l$ is equal to the same size-independent constant

-This is a probabilistic estimate based on statistics of regular graphs, does not depend on QAOA, and is asymtotically precise; thus, this is a ``with high probability" (WHP) result.
-We use this count to bound the number of each kind of subgraph.
-Given a $d$-regular graph of $N$ vertices, there are $M = dN/2$ edges.
-The maximum number of edges that participate in a cycle of length $l$ happens when each edge from such cycle participates only in one cycle of length $l$.
-With high probability at most $lm_l$ edges participate in a cycle of length $l$.
-By extension, the center edge of a tree subgraph participates in no cycles $\leq 2p+1$, and so the number of tree subgraphs is with high probability at least
+This is a probabilistic estimate based on statistics of regular graphs, does not depend on QAOA, and is asymtotically precise; thus, this is a `with high probability' (WHP) result.
+For 3 regular graphs, the small values of $k_l= [ 1.33, 2.00, 3.20$, increasing exponentially.
+These sparse cycles modify the subgraph that QAOA `sees' in its local environment, as shown in Supplementary Fig.~\ref{fig:cycle_subgraphs}.
+Each cycle of length $l$ modifies the subgraph of

+edges; $l$ for the edges which participate in the cycle, plus some additional number that is exponential in $p$.
+For example, a 4-cycle of a 3 regular graph and $p=3$ modifies 16 edges, as shown in Supplementary Fig.~\ref{fig:cycle_subgraphs} This count of modified edges serves as an upper bound on the number of tree subgraphs